Regulatory Translation Services to Comply with China’s Proposed Changes to Drug Approvals

 English to Mandarin Chinese Technical Translators You Can Rely On

 China’s choice to join the rest of the world when it comes to protecting intellectual property rights means that business between foreign companies and Chinese government functions, be they regulatory bodies or IP courts, will likely increase dramatically.
 That will signal a sharp demand for English to Mandarin Chinese translators who specialize in technical translation services.

 Taking the example of China now accepting foreign clinical trials for drugs, it is clear that if China is poised to accept foreign clinical data, the data must be translated to Simplified Chinese.
 Of course, clinical trial data can be highly complex, and requires precision in translation because of the importance of the data in obtaining final drug approval.
 That is a job for a professional, high-quality English to Mandarin Chinese technical translation service.

 When the stakes are so high for your business, and you want to ensure that your company’s drug application is approved, you need to have a medical translation service you can rely on.
 We specialize in Chinese translations of technical data, legalese and pharmaceutical documents.

 Contact All Language Alliance, Inc. to obtain English to Simplified Chinese translations of clinical studies protocols, final report, informed consent and package labeling.

-Our Mandarin Chinese technical translators understand cultural references, cultural differences, and shades of meaning so we can ensure that the technical information your company needs to impart is clear to the Chinese reader.
+Our English to Mandarin Chinese technical translators understand cultural references, cultural differences, and shades of meaning so we can ensure that the technical information your company needs to impart is clear to the Chinese reader.
 We pride ourselves on quality, and we pride ourselves on getting it right the first time.
-Go with a translation service that has the sophistication to help you with all types of technical documentation – clinical trial data and legal documentation.
+Go with a Mandarin Chinese translation service that has the sophistication to help you with all types of technical documentation – clinical trial data and legal documentation.
 We can guarantee you will be a satisfied client.